Moon: System evolution

-Position and appearance
+Orientation and appearance

-The Moon's highest altitude at culmination varies by its lunar phase, or more correctly its orbital position, and time of the year, or more correctly the position of the Earth's axis.
-The full moon is highest in the sky during winter and lowest during summer (for each hemisphere respectively), with its altitude changing towards dark moon to the opposite.
+The Moon appears in Earth's sky differently depending on the position of observation on Earth and the time of lunar year, lunar month and day on Earth.
+During a year the Moon culminates during a day at different altitudes.
+The Moon appears highest in the sky unlike the Sun during winter and lowest during summer, which is true for the seasons of each of Earth's northern and southern hemispheres.

 At the North and South Poles the Moon is 24 hours above the horizon for two weeks every tropical month (about 27.3 days), comparable to the polar day of the tropical year.
 Zooplankton in the Arctic use moonlight when the Sun is below the horizon for months on end.

 The apparent orientation of the Moon depends on its position in the sky and the hemisphere of the Earth from which it is being viewed.
-In the northern hemisphere it is seen upside down compared to the view in the southern hemisphere.
+In the Northern Hemisphere it appears upside down compared to the view from the Southern Hemisphere.
 Sometimes the "horns" of a crescent moon appear to be pointing more upwards than sideways.
 This phenomenon is called a wet moon and occurs more frequently in the tropics.